 Prendre sur soi

-It was 6:27 p.m. on a Friday. Émile had survived an entire workweek and was emotionally held together by one thing: the thought of getting home quickly with a baguette, a camembert, and a bottle of wine.
+It was 6:27 p.m. on a Friday. Émile had survived an entire workweek and was emotionally held together by one thing: the thought of getting home quickly with a baguette and a camembert.
 He joined the express checkout lane.
 "10 articles max", the sign said.
 A sacred law.
 A social contract.
-A beacon of hope.
 Then she appeared.
 An elderly lady parked herself in front of Émile with a full week's worth of groceries.
 Not ten.
 Not eleven.
 Forty-three. Émile counted.
 Twice.
 His eyes twitched and he had to prendre sur lui not to explode.

 The French expression prendre sur soi literally translates to take upon oneself, but its meaning is actually quite different.
 It is one of those delightful faux amis - words or phrases that look like they should mean the same thing in English but sneakily don't.
 Prendre sur soi has a far more emotional or psychological twist than its English literal translation.
 It’s about bearing something silently, digging deep, and making an internal effort - often involving a heroic (and silent!) battle to keep your cool for the sake of others or the situation.
 Think of it as the art of biting your tongue so hard you might need a bandage.